Bengals home team in Rams’ own LA house - NewsBreak

 Bengals home team in Rams’ own LA house

 The NFC champions (15-5) will dress and work out of their usual locker room after spending the night before the big game in their usual hotel.
-The Rams’ logo is plastered all around and inside SoFi Stadium even with the banners making it clear this is the Super Bowl.Are you looking at the Super Bowl MVP?
+The Rams’ logo is plastered all around and inside SoFi Stadium even with the banners making it clear this is the Super Bowl.A viewer’s guide to Super Bowl 56

 Yes, the Bengals (13-7) are represented inside the stadium with their name and “Who Dey!” mantra opposite the Rams.